Acro-polis/constitution/Leaving-Polis-Voluntarily.md

 1. The leaving member informs their team about their intended departure and schedule a meeting with the team

-2. In that meeting the leaving member and their team discuss and formulate a plan to transfer information, tasks and how the rest of the information is informed of this.
+2. In that meeting the leaving member and their team discuss and formulate a plan to transfer information, tasks and how the rest of the team is informed of this.
 In the same meeting a Facilitator for the plan is chosen.

 3. According to the plan formulated at step 2: The rest of Polis is informed via Slack using the #_general channel